noniagriconomie/symfony-docs/deployment.rst

 Common Post-Deployment Tasks
 ----------------------------

-After deploying your actual source code, there are a number of common things you'll need to do:
+Before and after deploying your actual source code, there are a number of common things you'll need to do:

 A) Check Requirements